-This particular project did not go as well as it could have.
+This particular project did not go as well as I would have liked.
 The heating pad portion of the original pad was in good shape, but it was permanently attached to the cover portion.
-Also, I knew it had a draw string on the bottom but did not realize it was also elastic.
+Also, I knew it had a drawstring on the bottom but did not realize it was also elastic.

 Determined to use the original functional ironing pad.
 I used the original pad as a general pattern and cut the fabric three inches wider than the old one.
 I folded the edges over twice and with a needle and thread hand basted the long sides of the ironing pad to the material.
 I tried doing this with pins and it just wasn’t working for me.